This post contains affiliate links.

 Bantam Eggs

-Bantam eggs are smaller eggs produced by bantam chickens, which are miniature breeds of chicken.
-They have a similar taste to regular chicken eggs and can be used in various cooking and baking applications.
+Bantam eggs are small eggs produced by bantam chickens, which is a miniature breed of chicken.
+They have a similar taste to regular chicken eggs, and you can certainly use them if you can find them at a farmer’s market or raise them yourself.

 Caviar